|Immuno-Hematology and Immunopathology|

-The work from our laboratory was devoted to: 1) the study of the mechanisms involved in the low expression of the B cell receptor (BCR) in this disease; 2) the study of AID (activation induced cytidine deaminase) expression in this disease; 3) the study of gene expression profiles in CLL and 4) the " in vitro " feasability study of an anti-idiotypic vaccine by using dendritic cells from CLL patients pulsed with clonal idiotypic determinants.
+The work from our laboratory was devoted to: 1) the study of the role of Immunoglobulin (Ig) genes mutational status associated to the classical prognostic parameters in refining prognostic prediction in CLL; 2) the study of the mechanisms involved in the low expression of the B cell receptor (BCR) and of the functional impairment of BCR signaling in this disease; 3) the study of AID (activation induced cytidine deaminase) expression in this disease and 4) the study of gene expression profiles in CLL.

 1) What are the mechanisms underlying underexpression of the BCR and impaired functional response in CLL B cells?
-(Responsible: B. Payelle-Brogard in collaboration with C. Magnac and F. Vuillier).
+(Responsibles: B. Payelle-Brogard and F. Vuillier in collaboration with C. Magnac G. Dumas).

 The BCR consists of two heterodimers CD79a/CD79b bound non-covalently with the surface membrane Ig (SIg).
 In CLL, both SIg and CD79b have been reported to be consistently under-expressed, though the mechanisms accounting for this phenomenon have not been elucidated.
 In addition, CLL B cells display very poor signaling upon stimulation through the BCR.
 Since anergic B cells have been demonstrated to express low levels of the BCR and to poorly signal upon BCR stimulation, CLL B cells may correspond to malignant transformation of an anergic B cell.

 In a previous work, we have studied the complete sequence of the B29 gene, encoding for CD79b, in 20 different familial CLL patients and demonstrated the absence of genetic abnormalities underlying the low surface expression of the CD79b.
 Since genetic alterations could not account for under-expression of the BCR in CLL, we have undertaken transcriptional and post-transcriptional analysis of this gene.
-Our results demonstrate that: 1) there is no major defect in transcriptional expression of the BCR.
+Our results demonstrate that: 1) there is no major defect in transcriptional expression of the BCR (Payelle-Brogard et al, 1999).
 2) Analysis of intracellular expression of the BCR components showed adequate synthesis, despite consistent low membrane expression of the receptor.
 3) Neither a genetic defect in the transmembrane domain of SIg which it associates with CD79a/CD79b nor a genetic abnormality in the chaperone protein calnexin involved in folding and assembly of the BCR were found.
-4) In contrast a defect in the processing of nascent IgM, demonstrated by its failure to become resistant to endoglycosidase H treatment was found.
+4) In contrast a defect in the processing of nascent IgM, demonstrated by its failure to become resistant to endoglycosidase H treatment was found (Payelle-Brogard et al, 2002 and 2003).
 This defect indicates that they are retained in the endoplasmic reticulum.
-5) In addition, a constant defect in assembly of Ig M and CD79b chains of the BCR could be demonstrated in CLL B cells, by using confocal microscopy techniques, which allowed to demonstrate its retention in the Reticulum Endoplasmic compartment and its inability to progress to the Golgi cell surface.
+5) In addition, a constant defect in assembly of Ig M and CD79b chains of the BCR could be demonstrated in CLL B cells, by using confocal microscopy techniques, which allowed to demonstrate its retention in the Reticulum Endoplasmic compartment and its inability to progress to the cell surface.
 These findings demonstrate that a post-transcriptional defect located at the BCR intracellular assembly and/or trafficking levels could be involved in the low expression of the BCR in B-CLL and are reminiscent to those previously reported in a transgenic murine model of anergic B cells.
-This project is supported by a grant of the Fondation contre la Leucémie.
+This project led by B. Payelle-Brogard has received the scientific and financial support of the Fondation contre la Leucémie.

-Figure illustrate this defect: whereas normal and Daudi Burkitt B cell line cells, succeed to merge the µ (red) and the CD79b (green) molecules at the membrane (yellow color), this is very poorly achieved by CLL B cells.
+Figure illustrate this defect: whereas normal B cells succeed to merge the µ (red) and the CD79b (green) molecules at the membrane (yellow color), this is very poorly achieved by CLL B cells.

 2) AID expression in CLL (Responsibles: G. Dighiero with P. Oppezzo and G. Dumas).